arcruz0/marginaleffectsJAX/README.md

+# marginaleffectsjax

 A JAX Backend for `marginaleffects`.
 Under construction!

 ## Installation